 Selective physician-provided approaches for chronic headache conditions involving central sensitization or persistent nerve-mediated pain.

-Image-guided diagnostic blocks and hydrodissection is used to help identify and treat cervical and peripheral nerve-mediated pain generators.
+Image-guided diagnostic blocks and hydrodissection may help identify and treat cervical or peripheral nerve-mediated sources of pain.

 Physician-provided ketamine therapy for refractory headache, central sensitization, and complex pain patterns